kirkhunter/linkedin-jobs-scraper/sample/README.md

 ## Sample data

-some output from scraping LI jobs for premium insights
+some output from scraping LI jobs for premium insights.

+below is an example of what one data point looks like.

 ```json
 {